-If you believe in the saying “it’s not what you know it’s who you know” this book will help you know the right people and get what you need done.
+If you believe in the saying “it’s not what you know it’s who you know” this book will help you connect with the right people and get what you need doing, done.

 Each chapter begins with a lesson in communication and relationship building and is followed by examples throughout history and Carnegie’s own personal life to support the claims.
 All the examples are relatable and can be applied to your own life almost immediately.

 Warren Buffett holds Carnegie’s teachings in such high regard that he hangs the little award certificate he got from completing Carnegie’s public speaking course in his office – instead of his degree from the University of Nebraska.

 Reading this book will transform your relationships for the better.

 It will make you a more likable person who gets more done working with people.

 For those entrepreneurs that don’t just want to create good companies but want to create great companies that people will remember you should read this book.